mathieuher/RetroSki/roadmap.md

 - Different skier sprite and size regarding the track style
 - Add starting gate
 - Add spectator and objects
+- Add sector time and metadata on ghosts to display during the race
 - Provide by default one ghost with each default track
 - ✔️ ~~Add global record ghost~~
-- Add event record ghost
+- ✔️ ~~Add event record ghost~~
 - ✔️ ~~Improve sounds~~
 - ✔️ ~~Add a counter for missed gates and display it in the results~~